mansong/ionic-tutorial/README.md

-In this exercise, we finish our implementation of inifinite scrolling.
+In this exercise, we finish our implementation of infinite scrolling.
 We now already have service support data pagination, let's see how to use it in controller and view.

 ### Controller